panda3d/panda3d-docs/programming/models-and-actors/loading-actors-and-animations.rst

    class.
 For the most part, you don't have to think about this: Actor inherits sensibly from NodePath and generally does what you expect.
 There are a few subtle oddities, though.
-When you attach an Actor into a scene graph, the low-level C++ Panda constructs only records the NodePath part of the Actor in the scene graph, which is fine as long as you also keep a pointer to the Actor instance in your Python objects.
+When you attach an Actor into a scene graph, the low-level C++ Panda constructs only record the NodePath part of the Actor in the scene graph, which is fine as long as you also keep a pointer to the Actor instance in your Python objects.
 If you let the Actor destruct, however, its visible geometry will remain, but it will cease animating (because it is no